mduijm/jenkins/README.md

-# fortidemo
+# Jenkins

-Place to store YAML files for training purposes
+Place to store YAML files to build custom Jenkins image for FortiPoc